TheM1N9/builders-center/README.md

 ---

-Thank you for choosing Builders Center.
+Thank you for choosing Builders Central.
 We look forward to seeing your amazing projects and contributions!